 - Averted in Tomorrow Never Dies, as the HALO jump (High Altitude, Low Opening) is an actual military practice.

-- The Mighty Morphin' Power Rangers went sky diving in the first scene of the Non-Serial Movie.
+- Mighty Morphin' Power Rangers: The Movie: The Power Rangers went sky diving in the first scene of the Non-Serial Movie.
 Bulk and Skull ended up on the same parachute and off target, landing slowly into a building site (the one where Ivan Ooze was dug up).
 Could've been worse - they were about to jump without their parachutes, but Kimberly stopped them with a "I think you guys forgot these.".

 - In the Get Smart movie, Max jumps (accidentally) without his parachute.
 Agent 99 jumps shortly after (it's got to be at least a minute or so), with one, catches up with him and grabs him, manages to do all kinds of stunts involving an enemy agent, and manages a perfect landing anyway.
 With Max.